Medal and Decoration

 The new Queen was married in 1554 to the future King Philip II of Spain, son of the Emperor Charles V. On this occasion, the newlywed commissioned Jacopo da Trezzo with a medal bearing the portrait of his wife.

 Only two pieces are known in gold.
-The other one is in the British Museum.
+One of them was sold for £ 276K by Morton and Eden on December 9, 2009 and for CHF 800K before fees by NGSA (Numismatica Genevensis) on November 18, 2019, lot 196 here linked on the Biddr bidding platform.
+The other example is in the British Museum.
 This scarcity is probably because gold was reserved for presentation to the royals while the upper dignitaries got a similar medal in silver.

 This daughter of Henry VIII and Catherine of Aragon had received the best education of her time.
 She had been promised for marriage to princes of Spain and France but was thrown out of court and declared illegitimate when her mother was repudiated.